mbaraa/mbaraa.com/files/blogs/setting-up-go-templ-with-tailwind-htmx-docker.md

 - [Go Templates](https://go.dev/doc/articles/wiki) I like the server side blazing fast render time of the Go templates, their problem is that they just work (and type safity), that's why they created [templ](https://templ.guide), but either way they're great, especially with htmx, and they do their job and their job only, so you won't drown in the frontend voodoo magic.
 - [Nuxt](https://nuxt.com) the thing I use at work, it's to Vue what Next is to React, I hate Nuxt, but I gotta admit that half my salary comes from it, so I like Nuxt 👍

-Finally I found [templ](https://templ.guide), and I was really exited, that I can finally write frontends with my favorite language, and with a lot of stuff available out of the box (which are the reason I went with it over Go templates), you get awesome editor support, a cool cli, components, interoperability with other stuff like Go templates and React, live reload (kinda part of the cli but it's there), and YOU GET TO WRITE FRONTEND WITH GO, can you imagine this very small binary sizes, blazingly fast build times, because I was once building a Yew application on my very hardworking server and cargo literally halted the server for 30 minutes, that I had to restart it :( (I had 324 days of uptime).
+Finally I found [templ](https://templ.guide), and I was really excited, that I can finally write frontends with my favorite language, and with a lot of stuff available out of the box (which are the reason I went with it over Go templates), you get awesome editor support, a cool cli, components, interoperability with other stuff like Go templates and React, live reload (kinda part of the cli but it's there), and YOU GET TO WRITE FRONTEND WITH GO, can you imagine this very small binary sizes, blazingly fast build times, because I was once building a Yew application on my very hardworking server and cargo literally halted the server for 30 minutes, that I had to restart it :( (I had 324 days of uptime).
 So yeah templ looks very promesing to me, that I'm building yet another home page called **Chateau Web** that has some stuff that are usually needed in a home page, and I'm kinda pushing my designer skills with it, you can find it [here](https://chateauweb.com), if you find nothing, it probably means that I didn't finish it yet :)

 Let's dig in...

+---

 ### Installing the templ cli